Connect with us

 on

 Whether we like it or not, UK businesses are rethinking using energy in the workplace.
 Motion and heat detection lighting is one strategy in commercial buildings, and the UK Government is calling on all property owners to focus on improving insulation.
 Hence, there’s less demand for heating.
-How to rely less on electricity and gas at work, as more energy suppliers in the UK crash is not just a challenge for commercial property owners.
-All businesses leasing workspace need to be more energy-wise.

 Five Ways To Reduce Energy Use At Work